Contents

 1. Full Nodes:

-Store the entire blockchain, providing high security and decentralization.
+Full nodes store the complete blockchain, thus providing high security and decentralization.

 2. Light Nodes: